pablod/pubnub-connector/USAGE.md

       assert result.get(0).equals(msg)
     }

-Note that for Json manipulation we are using Jackson (the result of pubnub.createMessage() is an ObjectNode) In Groovy 1.8 there is now builder support for JSON, so message create can be done
+Note that for Json manipulation cloud connectors use Jackson (the result of pubnub.createMessage() is an ObjectNode).
+In Groovy 1.8 there will be a JSON builder, so message create can be done
 using:

     void testPubSubGroovyJson()